 No, only those admitted to the MFA Program can take MFA workshops.

 Can I transfer into the graduate program?

 We do not accept transfer students into any of our programs.
-You may speak to the Student Administration Manager, Jan Burgess, if you have further questions about previous experience at other institutions.
+You may speak to the Graduate Program Manager, The Bude, if you have further questions about previous experience at other institutions.

 What is the language requirement?

 Once admitted into one of the PhD programs, you must pass 2 basic language exams (demonstrating in each the equivalent of 2 years of college course equivalency) or 1 advanced exam (demonstrating three years of college course equivalency), or take coursework during the program.

 Where do I find information about financial aid?

 Currently every graduate student in our programs receives some form of financial support.
 The types of funds you might receive are listed on our web site.
 Additional funds may be applied for through the Financial Aid Office, which you can reach at 734-763-6600.

 Can I apply to both poetry and prose MFA programs?

 No, applicants must choose either poetry or prose, and apply for study in that genre.